Table of Contents

 The difference with a yard or driveway threat is you are only entitled to a reputable presumption you acted in self-defense inside a non-public area inside your residence.
 This is because even though these areas are technically private property, there is an easement over public regions to deliver packages.
 (U.S. Postal Service, Amazon Prime, FedEx, DHL, etc.)

 Also, meter maids and police have the right to enter these areas without a warrant to perform their official duties.
 So how does the old school, pro-self-defense American defend their yard, driveway, or sidewalk under the law?

-The husband is technically in violation of openly carrying a firearm in a public place unless he can prove he was acting in defense of others, or someone else was in imminent danger. (in the above example, the husband would be protecting the life of his spouse).
+The husband is technically in violation of openly carrying a firearm in public unless he can prove he was acting in defense of others or someone else was in imminent danger. (in the above example, the husband would be protecting the life of his spouse).

 It is instructive for you and your criminal defense attorney to look at other laws defining public places in California to help understand self-defense in the context of a private domicile.